One Pot Tuscan Farro Soup with White Beans and Kale

 If you are worried about pesticides, you can opt for organic produce.
 However, recent literature shows that there’s no significant difference in nutrient content, nutrient absorption or health risk in choosing organic over conventional foods.
 Ultimately, wash your produce before eating it and focus on getting a variety of colorful fruits and vegetables in your diet.

 Since this recipe makes quite a bit, plan on having leftovers for a few days or freezing it for another quick meal in the future.
-You can store leftovers in fridge for up to 4 days or freeze for 4-6 months.
+You can store leftovers in the fridge for up to 4 days or freeze for 4-6 months.
 Perfect for meal prep!

 Need more help with recipes for your busy schedule?